by Hardy MerrimanSeptember 07, 2017

 These are just some of the ways in which support can be given.
 Notably, all of these options can be done fairly indirectly so that they create an enabling environment for movements, rather than directly supporting (and possibly disrupting) a particular movement.

-Building democracy insurance will also require a proactive mindset—insurance is most important before trouble sets in, and much more expensive after misfortune has struck.
+Building democracy insurance also requires a proactive mindset—insurance is most important before trouble sets in, and much more expensive after misfortune has struck.
 For those who engage in work related to democracy and human rights—whether through direct organizing, advocacy, grantmaking, education, media, or otherwise—think of a country that is already experiencing backsliding.
 You’re likely considering what you can do now to stop and reverse the trend.
 But equally as important, think also about what you would do if you could go back in time and support an initiative in that country two years before the democratic downturn began.
 What initiative would you design and support?
 What resources would you apply to it?
 What capacities would you aim to build?
 And what do you wish others had done, if they had known then what we all know now?

 The next set of countries facing authoritarian pressure are already out there, and others that are already facing such pressure need attention to help turn the tide as well.
 Insurance represents a potential that protects against a variety of threats, and helps restore and heal after a loss.
 An organized and empowered citizenry who know how to create powerful nonviolent pressure against unaccountable rule can do the same in their own country.